jaspector

 • rschroder@johnsoncitytx.org (email)

-Typical inspection sequence: Common residential inspections: T-pole, plumbing rough, water service, yard sewer, form survey, foundation, electric rough, mechanical rough, gas rough piping/test, plumbing top out, framing, energy insulation, construction electric, gas final, electrical final, plumbing final, mechanical final, energy final, building final, and customer service inspection form.
+Typical sequence: Common residential inspections: T-pole, plumbing rough, water service, yard sewer, form survey, foundation, electric rough, mechanical rough, gas rough piping/test, plumbing top out, framing, energy insulation, construction electric, gas final, electrical final, plumbing final, mechanical final, energy final, building final, and customer service inspection form.
 Common commercial inspections include those items plus pier or footing, retaining wall, sprinkler or double check, backflow, mechanical underground, gas wrap, drywall, flatwork, and other trade-specific stages.

-Do I need a building permit in Johnson City, TX?
+01 Do I need a building permit in Johnson City, TX?

 Permits required for new construction, additions, remodels, finish-outs, plumbing, mechanical, electrical, signs, fences, accessory structures, irrigation, swimming pools, demolition, driveways, encroachments, floodplain permits, and related development approvals.

-How much does a building permit cost in Johnson City, TX?
+02 How much does a building permit cost in Johnson City, TX?

+Building permit fees in Johnson City, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential: $2.32 per square foot (1-200 sq ft); Commercial: $29.65 (valuation $1.00-$500.00).
 Fees are calculated as: Residential building permits are square-footage-based.
 Commercial building permits are valuation-based.
 Many accessory permit types use flat fees..
 Plan check fee: Residential plan review is 35% of the building permit fee.
 Commercial plan review is 65% of the building permit fee.
 Withdrawn or changed plans are also charged at 65% of the building permit fee..

-How do I apply for a building permit in Johnson City, TX?
+03 How do I apply for a building permit in Johnson City, TX?

-1. Confirm the parcel is inside Johnson City corporate limits and identify the permit type from Development Services permit guidance.
+To apply for a building permit in Johnson City, TX, follow these steps: 1.
+Confirm the parcel is inside Johnson City corporate limits and identify the permit type from Development Services permit guidance.
 2. Download the applicable residential or commercial building permit form and supporting checklist from the city's permits pages.
 3. Assemble the required submittal package: for residential work, the city requires permit application, plot plan, energy compliance report, engineered foundation plans and letters, house plan set, engineered driveway approach plans where applicable, and drainage culvert plans.
 For commercial work, require the permit application plus full site-development and plan-set checklist.
 4. Submit the complete package to city staff.
 Commercial checklist requires all required items submitted electronically together in one complete package before the city will accept the application for review.
 5. Bureau Veritas performs plan review and may contact the applicant for questions or revisions during review.
 6. Pay the building permit fee, plan review fee, and any utility or related fees assessed by the city.
 7. Request inspections through city staff.
 The city coordinates Bureau Veritas inspections.
 8. Obtain final inspection and, for commercial structures, a certificate of occupancy before occupancy.
 For single-family homes, a building final is sufficient instead of a certificate of occupancy.

-How do I schedule a building inspection in Johnson City, TX?
+04 How do I schedule a building inspection in Johnson City, TX?

-Other cities in Blanco County
+Other jurisdictions in Blanco County.

-View all Blanco County jurisdictions →
+All Blanco County jurisdictions →